 Another security measure that I employ is pretty geeky and low-level.
 Whenever ANYTHING is about to be written to the database, the software, at an extremely low level, throws out all the user’s permissions (the ones the user says they have), and reloads the user’s permissions from the database, using the session credentials.
 This prevents the user from “escalating their privileges.”
 It’s a pretty simple way to spike a fairly sophisticated hacking method (of course, if they get into the database, this won’t do any good, but if they’re already in there, you’re screwed anyway).

 One of the most fundamental security practices is sequestration.
 This means that users are only cleared to see certain information, and they are blocked from seeing anything outside of that.
 It’s a very, very old practice (I suspect hundreds -if not thousands- of years old).
 Most good security practices are old-fashioned horse sense.

 The BMLT data is arranged in a hierarchical fashion; much like NA Service.
 Meetings are assigned a “parent” Service body.
 Each Service body is assigned to users that can:

 - See meeting information (including some fields that can be hidden from the regular public), but not modify it,

 - Modify meeting information, and

 - Modify meeting information and Service body information.

 Service bodies can be “nested” inside of other Service bodies, and permissions for the “parent” propagate to the “children.”
-I have an interactive page that shows how this works.

 So this means that you can have multiple administrators; each, with their own login, that have specifically-assigned permissions, and specific groups of meetings and Service bodies they can edit or observe.
 It’s quite possible to have an admin that can edit meetings in one Service body, but be able to edit the Service body information, as well as meetings, in another Service body, while not allowed any rights in yet another Service body.